True North Kitchen

 Apple compote and a vanilla bean in a saucepan with a wooden spoon.

-• Remove from the heat.
+• Step 4: Remove from the heat.
 Add a splash of lemon juice and cool slightly.
 Enjoy warm or cool to room temperature and store in a tightly sealed container in the refrigerator until ready to use.

 Expert Tips